Posts Tagged ‘writing coaches’

 In addition to reading and responding to your writing, your coach will act as your accountability partner, creating a regular meeting schedule and offering assignments to keep your book moving forward.
 Your writing coach will also cheer you up when you feel discouraged and cheer you on as you make strides towards completing the very best book you can write!

 If you need support in finding a book coach, check out this article on how to find a writing coach.
 Also, check out Should I Hire a Writing Coachin THE WRITER magazine.
-If you are considering hiring a book coach, I’d love to invite you to schedule a free 30-minute consultation.
+If you are considering hiring a book coach, I’d love to invite you to schedule a free writing consultation.
 Let’s see how I can help!

 Writing Coaches: An Interview